Bournemouth University: Computer Animation and Visual Effects (MSc)

 Core units: Animation Software Engineering; CGI Tools; CGI Techniques; Simulation and Rendering; Personal Enquiry; Group Project; Master's Project.

 We offer an extensive range of postgraduate taught courses, as well as doctoral opportunities.
-If you study at BU, you’re choosing be fully prepared for professional practice, to gain industry accreditation and to take advantage of the placement opportunities available on some courses.
+If you choose to study at BU, you’ll leave fully prepared for professional practice, supported by the placement opportunities available on some courses.

 Not what you are looking for?Browse other courses in Arts, Art, Graphic arts, Animation, Information technology, Computer science or Computer graphics, or search our comprehensive database of postgrad programs.